Tolpuddle Vineyard, Coal River Valley Pinot Noir

 Producer

-In 2011, Martin Shaw and Michael Hill Smith MW embarked upon an eventful road trip in Tasmania, culminating with the purchase of Tolpuddle Vineyard.
+Described by Decanter as “arguably Tasmania's most valued and important site”, Tolpuddle Vineyard was purchased by Martin Shaw and Michael Hill Smith MW in 2011, after an eventful road trip on the island.
 During the trip, they asked famed local winemaker Peter Dredge to organise a tasting of Tasmania’s best wines and quickly discovered their favourites came from the Tolpuddle Vineyard.
 Before their trip was through, the duo became the proud owners of a vineyard that would continue to define fine Tasmanian winemaking.

 Vineyards

-The 20 hectare north east facing vineyard is located in the Coal River Valley, which is in a rain shadow, creating dry but cold conditions.
-The dry climate ensures there is very low disease pressure, which in turn means that they can leave the grapes on the vines longer to ensure they ripen fully.
+Planted in 1988, the 20 hectare northeast facing vineyard is located in the Coal River Valley, which is in a rain shadow, creating dry but cold conditions.
+Rainfall is low, with approximately 500mm per year.
+This cool but dry climate allows grapes to ripen slowly without disease pressure, resulting in grapes of great aromatic intensity.
 The soil is light silica over sandstone and of moderate vigour, ensuring well-balanced vines.
-In 2006 the vineyard won the inaugural Tasmanian Vineyard of the Year award, reflecting the performance of this unique and distinguished site.

 Vintage